Silver Swan Rag: Form

 The structure is unusual for a Joplin rag; Edwards characterized it as a rondo.
 The recapitulation of the A strain at the end is also found in "Magnetic Rag" and "Scott Joplin's New Rag", which appeared about the same time.

-The introduction and the A strain are both in B-flat major.
+The introduction and the A strain are both in B♭ major.
 At the start of the B strain, the piece modulates to G minor.
 Edwards describes this section as "well developed".

-The C strain is in E-flat major.
+The C strain is in E♭ major.
 The phrasing is notably uncharacteristic of Joplin rags.
 While it was typical to repeat the beginning phrase at the halfway point of a strain, or otherwise lead into a different melody that resolves by the sixteenth bar, here it abruptly pauses at the eighth bar before modulating to C minor in the ninth bar.
 The rhythmic momentum later does not subside on the tonic chord during the first repeat ending of the strain but rather continues as the strain is repeated.
 The phrasing is then perceived as starting at the ninth bar and ending on the eighth bar through the repeat.
 Jasen and Tichenor wrote that it "sounds as though it consists of three fragments put together".